evkx/evkx.github.io/content/models/lucid/gravity/Gravity_Dream_Edition/_index.md

 ## User interface and control

-The touch screen behind the steering wheel accross the the center of the dash  is 34.0 inches large .
-The touch screen in the middle of the center console is 12.0 inches large .
+The touch screen behind the steering wheel accross the the center of the dash  is 34.0 inches large.
+The touch screen in the middle of the center console is 12.0 inches large.
 The model does not have a head-up display.